-SERNA executing agency and Project Coordination Unit (PCU).
-The PCU will consist of the

-Project Coordinator (NPC), Project Technical Specialist (PTS) and Assistant to the Project Coordinator.
+Institutional capacity to manage new POPs has been established within the MoET during the implementation of the GEF/UNEP project "Enabling Activities for the Development of a National Plan fo Implementation of the Stockholm Convention on POPs" and will be maintained and strengthened, if necessary.
+UNIDO in agreement with GEF and the government of Guinea-Bissau, will be implementing the project.
+UNIDO will engage MoET in the capacity of a national executing organization, to provide services and perform the work as agreed in sub-contract and detailed in the TOR after project approval.
+UNIDO oversees the administrative duties of the project through an assigned project manager.
+MoET will nominate a dedicated project coordinator to perform administration of the project on a national level.
+The project coordination unit (PCU) will consist of the National Project Manager (NPM), and Technical Specialist.
 The main responsibilities of the PCU will be to (1) draft the project work plan including assigned responsibilities amongst government and other stakeholders, (2) manage the project execution, initiation, final planning and budget.
 In addition, the PCU will also monitor technical aspects of the project, organize the inception and other workshops, establish and contract the working groups and consult stakeholders throughout the project life.
 Strong emphasis will be placed on the participation of the private sector and civil society to ensure their active involvement in the execution of the project.
+All responsibilities, timelines and budget will be spelt out in order to guarantee the fast, safe and accurate execution of the project.
+Parallel executable activities will be underlined for timely effective implementation of the project.